dxw/air-text/doc/upgrading-node.md

 nvm alias default v22.13.1
 ```

-You may also need to update yarn on your new node version:
+You may also need to update yarn on your new Node version:

 ```bash
   npm upgrade yarn